 While the stroller looks elegant, I wish there were more colorful colors available.
 Before anyone purchases a black stroller I must advise that milk spills are the most visible on black – I’ve learned that with quite a few strollers 😉

-While the wheels are durable, the stroller is a bit heavier and bigger than Yoyo which means it won’t always fit all smaller aircrafts (despite it being IATA certified).
+While the wheels are durable, the stroller is a bit heavier and bigger than Yoyo which means it won’t always fit all smaller aircraft (despite it being IATA certified).
 But, when the stroller is folded, all 4 wheels are down, unlike in Yoyo, so you don’t get your clothes covered in dirt.
 The break also makes up for the wheels, as it’s easy to lock and unlock.

-I honestly feel like the production was rushed as the stroller has been announced way before it’s been partially released.
-When I received the stroller I was confused about how to set some things up as it appeared to come with no instructions or paperwork.
 After some struggles and frustration (basically, horrible first impressions) I discovered that a folder with paperwork has been stuffed inside the stroller and the first thing I found was a paper correcting a bunch of instructions – some of it concerning the carry strap which we never got to figure out where to reposition – it always seemed to be stuck in a wrong place.

 Bugaboo Butterfly Buggy Board